Top 50 Must-Know System Design Interview Questions

 Q18.
 How does database replication improve reliability and performance?

 Q19.
-How to handle versioning and backward compatibility in LLD?
+How do you handle versioning and backward compatibility in LLD?

 Q20.
-How to design a secure authentication and authorization system?
+How do you design a secure authentication and authorization system?

 Top High-Level System Design Interview Questions